firebase/firebase-ios-sdk/CMAKE.md

 CMake builds out-of source, so create a separate build directory for the target you want to work on.

-The first time you build it will download all dependencies of the project so it might take a while.
+The first time you build, it will download all dependencies of the project so it might take a while.

 ### Basic build